-- An abnormality of your baby's red blood cells that causes them to break
+- An abnormality of your baby's red blood cells that causes them to break down rapidly

 Major risk factors for jaundice, particularly severe jaundice that can cause complications, include:

 - Breast-feeding.
 Breast-fed babies, particularly those who have difficulty nursing or getting enough nutrition from breast-feeding, are at higher risk of jaundice.
-Dehydration or a low calorie intake may contribute to the onset of jaundice.
+Dehydration or a low caloric intake may contribute to the onset of jaundice.
 However, because of the benefits of breast-feeding, experts still recommend it.
 It's important to make sure your baby gets enough to eat and is adequately hydrated.